 We will maintain or reduce waste production in the future under the similar business operation level in line with the preliminary directional waste reduction targets that have been set.
 During the Reporting Period, we have reviewed the preliminary directional target of waste reduction and confirmed that this target is applicable for the Year.
-Our waste production slightly decreases in the Year compared to last year.
+Our waste production were basically levelled off as compared to last year.